n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 be placed before all other marks.
 No other marks in the subsequence should be reordered.

+> Note: The Telugu block does not include a "Nukta" mark.
+However,
+> there are reports of users using the "Nukta" from other Indic
+> blocks, so shaping engines may encounter a "Nukta" in text runs, and
+> should handle the situation gracefully.

 #### 2.5: Pre-base consonants ####

 Fifth, consonants that occur before the base consonant must be tagged